-3.3 Limitations on Positions and Salaries
+Limitations on Positions and Salaries

-The CONTRACTOR shall not pay any salaries higher than those authorized in the contract, or the attachments thereto.
+The CONTRACTOR shall pay no salaries higher than those authorized in the contract, or the attachments thereto, except as proscribed by state or federal law.

-If an employee serves in the same, or dual capacities under more than one agreement or program, time charged to the contracts or programs taken as a whole may not exceed 100% of the employee's actual time worked.
+If an employee serves in the same or dual capacities under more than one Agreement or program, the employee may not charge more than 100 percent of their time to the contracts or programs taken as a whole.